 - We insisted that sin (or separation) was real, and that we did actually disconnect from our Father.

 - We then made up the feeling of guilt, and told ourselves what we did and what we were feeling was really bad.

 - Finally we told ourselves that God was also really upset at what we did, and we felt fear because we convinced ourselves that He was going to punish us.

 These three steps (of sin>guilt>fear) mistakenly “proved” to ourselves that we had really separated from our Father in Heaven.

-(Once again, mind is a part of us beyond time and space, beyond behavior in the world, and our identification as personalities with brains and bodies.
+(Once again, mind is a part of us beyond time and space, beyond behavior in the world, and beyond our identification as personalities with brains and bodies.
 The Course talks about and uses the word mind more than two thousand times.)

 All this was the motivation for us to leave the realm of the mind and escape “God’s wrath.”
 This precipitated in what scientists today call the Big Bang, the beginning of the entire physical universe of time and space.
 The Course calls this universe of form “the world.”
 We basically took our awareness of ourselves as one gigantic separated Son of God, and then seemed to”explode” our consciousness into a billion billion parts.
 We fantasized an entire universe of tiny atoms, molecules, cells, and bodies… all the way up to star systems and floating galaxies.

 In doing this we achieved two goals in our separation story;